zarhus/presentations/pages/ram-wipe.md

 ## `ram-wipe`: testing results

 Warm boot attacks:
-- <b>Not zeroed</b> privileged memory: Linux kernel and GRUB address spaces
+- Privileged memory <b>is not zeroed</b>: Linux kernel and GRUB address spaces
-- <b>Not zeroed</b> unprivileged memory: currently executed processes address
+- Unprivileged memory <b>is not zeroed</b>: currently executed processes address space
-  space
-- Zeroed: memory not used by processes or system code
+- Memory not used by processes or system code was zeroed
 - LUKS keys were not dumped

 Cold boot attacks: